 For the raw, more authentic version, you basically add the rose petals and the sweetener in a glass jar and shake it well.
 Keep it in the sun for about 1-2 weeks stirring daily.
 This will be nicely sun-cooked and is very rich and robust in flavor.

-For the cooked version (which is simpler and much faster) you take a stock pot add the rose petals and the sweetener and cook it on a very low flame for about 15-20 mins, adding water as needed, making sure the petals are not getting burned.
+For the cooked version (which is simpler and much faster) you take a stock pot add the rose petals and the sweetener and cook it on a very low flame for about 15-20 mins, adding water as needed,

 For the Smoothie